Podcast: Download

 That is, they allow us to follow a series of established associations, sometimes called mnemonic images.

-Typically, they work by rhyming each number to create an object or some other reference.
-Like this:
+Typically, this kind of pegword works by rhyming each number to with an object or some other reference.
+Like the following examples I’ve used personally for years:

-If you don’t like any of these images, feel free to come up with your own.
+If you like any of these images, feel free to use them.
+Or come up with your own.

 For example, some people use a “bun” instead of a gun because they don’t like weapons.